All Tartans are Check patterns, but not all Check patterns are Tartans – why?

 The development of Tartan is a living history.
 New tartan patterns are being designed all the time and can be registered at The Scottish Register of Tartans.

 Tartan patterns are formed by a series of vertical (warp) threads laid out in a predetermined pattern or ‘sett’, crossed by horizontal (weft) threads, usually in the same pattern to form a symmetrical design.
 The selection of colours and sett are often based on existing Tartan Patterns.
-For example one Tartan Sett can be made in different colourings; EG Dress, Hunting, Mourning.
+For example, one Tartan Sett can be made in different colourings; EG Dress, Hunting, Muted, Antique.